The Dirty Docker 2024

 SelfRighteousCyclist

-In describing the Pint (115km event) words like, brutal and unrelenting were thrown around, both of are apt.
+In describing the Pint (115km event) words like, brutal and unrelenting were thrown around, both are apt.
 But then when you find yourself riding around in this gravel wonderland of roads less travelled and think to yourself, how lucky am I to be here now on this picture-perfect day.
 An hour later, I am cursing Mitch for the surprise of the single track and the rutted out gnarly descent.
 The harder things are, the more we need to rise to the occasion.
 Taking ourselves outside of our comfort zones reminds us that we are capable of more than we can ever imagine.
 A few things didn’t make it into my videos, such as my bottle of carbs jumping out of its cage, then backtracking to retrieve it and narrowly missing a kangaroo.
 Thanks to the first aiders who patched me up.
 My key learning for the day was don't wear your good skinsuit to a gravel event.

 For those who couldn't be there, like my friends Tiani and Tim, who drove two hours from Black Rock to Lancefield only to realise that they had left the keys to the lock of their bike carrier at home, here's some footage and a summary of the 115km Cobawsome course, so you know what to look forward to next year.